zcattacz/PJON_wiki/Troubleshooting.md

 * Many CRC detected mistakes.
 * Low or absent communication speed.

-Device avoid to transmit over noise to ensure correct communication, for this reason when the communication medium is affected by noise, data throughput and communication reliability drops.
+Device avoids to transmit over noise to ensure correct communication, for this reason when the communication medium is affected by noise, data throughput and communication reliability drops.
 If wire or conductive element, evaluate its conducting performance and consider to use a pull-down resistor around megaohms order (try various values and see results).
 If radio or light waves, use a better antenna / photodiode, filter noise with physical (ground plane / lens) or discrete component, for example a capacitor, and / or higher transmission power.

 ***